• Photo: Hugo Glendinning

 Circus Originals

-Circus Originals is an exhibition at Somerset House exploring the history of contemporary circus from the 1800s to the pioneers and new thinkers who have transformed the circus world today.
+Circus Originals was an exhibition at London’s Somerset House which explored the history of contemporary circus from the 1800s to the pioneers and new thinkers who have transformed the circus world today.

-In addition to a static display, it features a selection of Circus Post films commissioned by The Space during the Cultural Olympiad in 2012 which focus on notable international circus practitioners including one of Morocco’s oldest circus dynasties and Phia Ménard, the groundbreaking artistic director of Compagnie Non Nova.
+In addition to a static display, we featured a selection of our Circus Post films commissioned by The Space during the Cultural Olympiad in 2012 which focus on notable international circus practitioners including one of Morocco’s oldest circus dynasties and Phia Ménard, the groundbreaking artistic director of Company Non Nova.

-Located in the East Wing Galleries, Circus Originals runs from 25 July – 7 August and is part of Circus Sampler – two free weekends of contemporary circus, hip hop dance and music in the Edmond J. Safra Fountain Court.
+Located in the East Wing Galleries, Circus Originals was part of Circus Sampler – two free weekends of contemporary circus, hip hop dance and music in the Edmond J. Safra Fountain Court.

 • Even When I Fall | Screening Room | Tue 31 July | 6.30pm